thenameisluk/joypad-for-debian/readme.md

-# Joypad x55
+# Joypad for debian

-Let's you use x55 gamepad buttons and joysticks like keyboard and mouse
+Let's you use gamepad buttons and joysticks like keyboard and mouse

-So you can use your x55 as desktop machine too
+So you can use your consoleas desktop machine too

 ### Move your mouse
 ![move](./assets/move.gif)